Q: Who will be doing my operation?

 Q: How much pain can I expect after surgery?

 A: Everyone handles pain differently.
-We take a lot of effort to minimize post-operative pain.
-The first night is usually the most difficult and each day after that gets better.
+We try our best to minimize post-operative pain.
+The first night and the following day is usually the most difficult and each day after that gets better.

 Q: When will my sutures or staples come out?